samserif/coc/code-of-conduct.md

 Examples of unacceptable behavior include:

-* The use of sexualized language or imagery, and sexual attention or advances of any kind
-* Trolling, insulting or derogatory comments, and personal or political attacks
-* Public or private harassment
-* Publishing others' private information, such as a physical or email address, without their explicit permission
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+* DISCRIMINATORY BEHAVIOR
+Discrimination refers to treating people differently, negatively, or adversely because of one or more of the following prohibited grounds of discrimination: race, color, ancestry, place of origin, political belief, religion, age, gender, sexual orientation, marital status, family status, physical or mental disability.

+* PERSONAL HARASSMENT
+Personal harassment includes objectionable conduct, comment, or display made on either a one-time or continuous basis that demeans, belittles, or causes personal humiliation or embarrassment on the part of the recipient.
+It may or may not be linked to discriminatory behavior.

+* SEXUAL HARASSMENT
+Sexual harassment refers to any conduct, comment, gesture, or contact of a sexual nature, whether on a one-time basis or a series of incidents, that might reasonably be expected to cause offense or humiliation or that might reasonably be perceived as placing a condition of a sexual nature on employment, an opportunity for training or promotion, receipt of services, or a contract.
+Examples of behavior that can constitute sexual harassment include, but are not limited to: unwanted touching, patting or leering, inquiries or comments about a person’s sex life, telephone calls with sexual overtones, gender-based insults or jokes causing embarrassment or humiliation, repeated unwanted social or sexual invitations, inappropriate or unwelcome focus/comments on a person’s physical attributes or appearance.

+* BULLYING
+Bullying consists of behavior to attack and diminish another by subjecting the recipient to unjustified criticism and trivial fault-finding, humiliating the recipient (especially in front of others), and/or ignoring, overruling, isolating and excluding the recipient.

 ## Enforcement Responsibilities

-Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.
+Tailwind Admin members are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.

-Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.
+Tailwind Admin members have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.

-## Scope

-This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
-Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [INSERT CONTACT METHOD].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the Tailwind Admin members responsible for enforcement through a direct message on Slack or directly to sam@tailwindapp.com.
 All complaints will be reviewed and investigated promptly and fairly.

-All community leaders are obligated to respect the privacy and security of the reporter of any incident.
+All Tailwind Admin members are obligated to respect the privacy and security of the reporter of any incident.

 ## Enforcement Guidelines

-Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:
+Tailwind Admin members will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:

 ### 1. Correction